 - 1. 4-H exhibitors enroll in 4HOnline by 11:59pm on May 15th. - a.
 Livestock identification (ID) entered in 4HOnline by 11:59pm on May 15th.
 This identifies your animals by ear tag, ear notches, tattoo, breed, sex, color, weight, age, etc. Exception is market beef ID which is due by February 1st and must be verified by 4-H member prior to February 1st.
 Animals may not be identified as both a 4-H and a FFA exhibit.
 Youth however may identify separate animals in the same division.
-For example, a youth may ID market lambs AV - 2.
-Attend YQCA training or take the online test and have a certificate on file by July 1st of current year.
+For example, a youth may ID market lambs A, B and C in 4-H, and market lambs D, E and F in FFA. - Attend YQCA training or take the online test and have a certificate on file by July 1st of current year.
 There is the option to take this training online or instructor led.
 The online training and test will be \$12.
 The instructor led training will be \$3. - 3.
-Pay entry fee at Extension Office by July 1st (June 30th in 2022).
+Pay entry fee at Extension Office by July 1st.
 An entry fee will be charged per head when the following livestock are entered for the Davis County Fair in FairEntry; Beef, Dairy, and Horse fees will be \$5/head and Goats, Sheep, and Swine will be \$1/head.
 Rabbits and poultry will be charged \$2.50/pen.
 Dogs, Cats, and Pets will be charged \$1/head.
 All animal entries must be entered into FairEntry by July 1st.
 Fees double for late entry.
 Superintendents have the authority to reduce stalls to the actual number required.
 No stalls may be purchased as take areas!
 Entry fees are non-refundable. - 4.
 Meet ownership identification and requirements.
 Joint member partnership entries will not be accepted with the exception of horses and dogs as outlined in 4H-202.